-Dr. Dwight Burlingame, Glenn Family Chair and professor of the Lilly School of Philanthropy at Indiana University, has been one of the leading thinkers, authors, and reflective practitioners in organizing the field of philanthropy scholarship worldwide.
-Throughout the development of Michigan’s philanthropic network, and particularly with the start of the Michigan Community Foundations’ Youth Project, Dr. Burlingame was a trusted friend and advisor to the Michigan projects related to education in philanthropy.
+Dwight Burlingame, professor of philanthropic studies and Glenn Family Chair at the Lilly School of Philanthropy at Indiana University, is a leading thinker, author, and reflective practitioner in organizing the field of philanthropy scholarship worldwide.
+Throughout the development of Michigan’s philanthropic network, and particularly with the start of the Michigan Community Foundations’ Youth Project, Burlingame was a trusted friend and advisor to the Michigan projects related to education in philanthropy.
 He possesses an international perspective on the field and has worked closely with the leaders of Michigan’s philanthropic community.
 He has been diligent in his work, thoughtful about its development, and continues to bring the perspective of a participant-observer to the history of Michigan’s infrastructure.

-Dr. Dwight Burlingame began his postsecondary education at Minnesota State University Moorhead.
-While there, he studied political science and business, and pursued work as a teacher.
-Following his time there, Dr. Burlingame attended the University of Illinois where he completed a Master of Science degree in library science.
-He then sought a doctoral degree in business at the University of Iowa, but after only six months, he was drafted into the army during the Vietnam War.
-Dr. Burlingame spent two years in the military before returning to work as a faculty member at St. Cloud State University.
-He held that position for four years before earning his Doctor of Philosophy degree in library science from Florida State University.
-Dr. Burlingame also completed a post-master’s study program in higher education at the University of Minnesota.
+Dwight Burlingame began a postsecondary education at Minnesota State University Moorhead, where he studied political science and business, and pursued work as a teacher.
+Burlingame then attended the University of Illinois and completed a Master of Science in library science.
+He sought a doctoral degree in business at the University of Iowa, but after only six months, was drafted into the army during the Vietnam War.
+Burlingame spent two years in the military before returning to work as a faculty member at St. Cloud State University.
+He held that position for four years before earning a doctorate in library science from Florida State University.
+Burlingame also completed a post-master’s study program in higher education at the University of Minnesota.

 Contributions to the Field

-Dr. Burlingame has been influential nationwide, thanks to his research and expertise on the necessity of fundraising in particular.
-He has authored or co-authored ten books, more than 55 articles, and over 100 book reviews.
-A few notable examples of his work are: Taking fundraising seriously: Advancing the profession and practice of raising money (1991); The responsibilities of wealth (1992); he edited Philanthropy in America: A comprehensive historical encyclopedia (3 volume set) (2004); and Corporate Philanthropy at the Crossroads with Dennis Young (1994).
-Dr. Burlingame also served a six-year term as the editor of Nonprofit and Voluntary Sector Quarterly and 20+ years as co-editor of the IU Press book series on philanthropy and nonprofit studies.
+Burlingame’s nationwide influence is due to his research and expertise on the necessity of fundraising in particular — as author or co-author of ten books, more than 55 articles, and over 100 book reviews.
+A few notable examples are: Taking Fundraising Seriously: Advancing the Profession and Practice of Raising Money (1991); The Responsibilities of Wealth (1992); editor of Philanthropy in America: A Comprehensive Historical Encyclopedia (3 volume set) (2004); and Corporate Philanthropy at the Crossroads with Dennis Young (1994).
+Burlingame served a six-year term as the editor of Nonprofit and Voluntary Sector Quarterly and 20+ years as co-editor of the IU Press book series on philanthropy and nonprofit studies.

-Outside of his writing, Dr. Burlingame has been prominent in the development of philanthropy education.
-He organized the bachelor’s, master’s, and doctoral programs at the Indiana University Lilly Family School of Philanthropy.
-Dr. Burlingame was brought on soon after the creation of the school and continues to teach prospective nonprofit leaders there.
+Outside of writing, Burlingame was prominent in developing philanthropy education and organized the bachelor’s, master’s, and doctoral programs at the IU Lilly Family School of Philanthropy.
+Burlingame was brought on soon after the creation of the school and continues to teach prospective nonprofit leaders there.

-Dr. Burlingame served as one of the primary content advisors to the curriculum development of the K-12 philanthropy project of the Council of Michigan Foundations titled, Learning to Give.
+Burlingame served as one of the primary content advisors to the curriculum development of the K-12 philanthropy project of the Council of Michigan Foundations titled, Learning to Give.
 During its initial phase, he also provided the professional development required for K-12 classroom teachers to implement the Learning to Give curriculum.
-As a part of his voluntary contribution, he engaged in research and discussion with a small group of content advisors to define the learning outcomes related to philanthropy that defines the Learning to Give project.
-As of 2014, he continues on the Learning to Give Board of Trustees as the first non-Michigan representative.
-While developing Learning to Give, Dr. Burlingame also provided leadership and support to the implementation of a similar K-12 project in Indiana called Youth in Philanthropy Indiana (YiPI).
+As a part of Burlingame’s voluntary contribution, he engaged in research and discussion with a small group of content advisors to define the learning outcomes related to philanthropy that defines the Learning to Give project and served on the board of trustees as the first non-Michigan representative.
+While developing Learning to Give, Burlingame also provided leadership and support to the implementation of a similar K-12 project in Indiana called Youth in Philanthropy Indiana (YiPI).

 “Michigan has been an exemplar in the infrastructure organization leadership that’s been evident … that’s number one.
 And two … the gift of major foundation assets which have been instrumental in engaging communities across the state.
 So the community foundation movement in a large way, in the last 30 years was so advanced by your work and [the Lilly Endowment], of course, picked up on that and ran with it in Indiana.”

-While acting as both an author and an educator, Dr. Burlingame has also been a significant advocate, board member, volunteer, speaker, and consultant on topics including philanthropy, nonprofit organizations, development, corporate citizenship, and libraries.
-His tireless contributions to the field were recognized by the Lilly Family School of Philanthropy in 2013, when it named Dr. Burlingame a recipient of the Henry A. Rosso Medal for Lifetime Achievement in Ethical Fund Raising, as well as his selection as the Glenn Family Chair in Philanthropy.
+As an author and an educator, Burlingame was a significant advocate, board member, volunteer, speaker, and consultant on topics including philanthropy, nonprofit organizations, development, corporate citizenship, and libraries.
+In 2013, Burlingame’s tireless contributions to the field were recognized by the Lilly Family School of Philanthropy, when he received the Henry A. Rosso Medal for Lifetime Achievement in Ethical Fund Raising, and selected as the Glenn Family Chair in Philanthropy.

-Dr. Burlingame was interviewed regarding his insights and experiences in working with Michigan’s philanthropic community and the Our State of Generosity (OSoG) partners.
-The following are selected quotations from his interview specifically related to the five organizing themes of the OSoG project.
+Burlingame was interviewed regarding his insights and experiences in working with Michigan’s philanthropic community and the Our State of Generosity (OSoG) partners.
+The following quote relates to the organizing themes of the OSoG project.